briansbrian/briansbrian/README.md

 ### Learning
 Deepening skills and workflows.
 ### Principles
-Ship small.
 Stay clear.
 Augment—not distract.
 Ethics is a feature.
+### Partner
+Ai assistant